Variational phylogenetic inference with products over bipartitions: Background

 \subsection{Phylogenetic Likelihood}

-For simplicity, we focus on the \citet{Jukes:1969} model of evolution, but our methods apply more broadly.
-We define the stationary distribution as $\bfpi$ and a 4-by-4 matrix $P(b)$ with entry $(i,j)$ corresponding to the probability of transitioning from base $i$ to base $j$ given branch length $b$ under \citet{Jukes:1969}.
-The likelihood function of an observed set of genetic sequences $Y^{\ob}$ at site $m$ is thus:
+For simplicity, we focus on the \citet{Jukes:1969} model of evolution.
+We denote the stationary distribution by $\bfpi$, and the transition matrix by $P(b)$ (a $4\times 4$ matrix such that the $i,j$-th entry is the probability of transitioning from base $i$ to base $j$ given branch length $b$ under \citeauthor{Jukes:1969}~\citeyear{Jukes:1969}).
+With this notation, the likelihood of an observed set of genetic sequences $Y^{\ob}$ at site $m$ is as follows:

 Here the product is over all edges $(u,v)$ in $\tau$.
-As is customary in the phylogenetic inference literature, we assume independence between sites, so the likelihood function for the observed genomes is:
+We assume independence between sites, and so the likelihood of the observed genomes is: